core-wg/oscore/draft-ietf-core-object-security.md

 ### Outer Options in the OSCOAP Message {#outer-options}

 All options with outer values present in the OSCOAP message, including the Object-Security option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included outer option value.

+## CoAP Payload

+The CoAP Payload SHALL be encrypted and integrity protected (Class E), and thus is an inner message field.

+The sending endpoint writes the payload of the original CoAP message into the plaintext of the COSE object.

+The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the original CoAP message.

 # The COSE Object {#cose-object}